Jake-jse/BuildersConstruction/README.md

 A navigation bar for user-friendly site exploration.
 An autoplay carousel on the homepage to capture visitor interest.
 Service cards that visually represent the range of services offered.
-A contact form with validation, allowing users to submit data to a backend.
+A contact form with validation, allowing users to submit quote requests to a backend.
 An admin data table to display quote requests.
 Technologies Used: Spring Boot, Spring MVC, Spring Data, Bootstrap, Thymeleaf